 A more general type of social phobia is characterized by anxiety in many social situations.

-In both types of social phobia, people's anxiety comes from the belief that if their performance falls short of expectations, they will feel embarrassed, humiliated, or rejected or will offend others.
+In both types of social phobia, people fear that if they fail to meet other people's expectations or are scrutinized in social interactions, they will feel embarrassed, humiliated, or rejected, or will offend others.

 People may or may not recognize that their fears are irrational and excessive.

-Doctors diagnose social phobia when people have fear or anxiety that is all of the following:
+Doctors diagnose social phobia when people have fear or anxiety that involves all of the following:

 Is intense and has been present for 6 months or longer